Man using a hearing aid companion microphone while watching television with his grandkids

 Social gatherings, such as parties or events, typically feature a lot of background noise.
 For those with hearing loss, these situations can be frustrating, and some may choose to avoid them entirely—but using a remote microphone can alleviate some of the stress and strain of conversing in these environments.

-Modern hearing aid features enable wearers to cope in a variety of listening environments.
-However, even with all the advances, hearing aids are generally limited in how they can help with background noise.
+Modern hearing aid features enable wearers to cope in various listening environments.
+Even with all the advances, hearing aids are generally limited in how they can help with background noise.
 A remote microphone can help get the most out of a hearing aid in these situations.

 Remote microphones also help children and adults with auditory processing difficulties and disorders, who find it harder to distinguish between speech and background noise.
 These people might have normal hearing or even a slight hearing loss, but need a bit of extra help when listening to something very important.